pradoantonio/car-insurance-simulator/README.md

 2. Access the API at `http://localhost:8000`

 ## Dependencies
 Managed via Poetry in `pyproject.toml`.
-Requires Python 3.12.

 ## Usage
 1. Access the API at `http://localhost:8000/docs`